The Rank and File (Play for Today): Plot

 A group of men walk back to work under police escort.
 They are called scabs (a term that is extremely offensive in some parts of England) and spat at, before a scuffle between pickets and police.
 Shortly afterwards, Johnny takes a taxi to Wood Street, but the taxi driver takes an unexpected term and ignores instructions.
 When Johnny gets out, he is beaten up by hired muscle.
 The other members of the committee wait for Johnny at the hospital, and then mock him when he emerges in bandages.

-The Trade Union Congress invites the Committee to negotiate on the strike in London.
+The Trades Union Congress invites the Committee to negotiate on the strike in London.
 As the strike is taking its toll on the committee both financially and physically, they decided to enter negotiations.
 Eddie is elected to attend the meeting and obtain written confirmation of the promises made by the General Municipal and the TUC.
 They return with a signed document which states that there will be no victimisation once the men return to work.
 The strike is then called off.

 Once back at work, the agreement is not honoured.
 Eddie is followed around by the foreman and production manager constantly.
 The victimised leaders return to London to discuss the agreement signed with the General Electric and TUC, but the request for a meeting is denied.
 A new unofficial strike is then called, but collapses after three days.
 Eddie, Billy and other members of the Committee are sacked and blacklisted.
 Charlie is allowed to keep his job, but loses his pension rights and his wage is reduced to the level of an apprentice.

 The film ends with Eddie critiquing the Industrial Relations Act 1971 for forbidding unofficial strikes.
 He quotes Trotsky's vision of hope that the young will go on to make a brighter future.